geobe/Java2PiWithIdea/README.md

-## Java To Pi With Gradle and Idea
+## Java To Pi Cross Development With Gradle and Idea
-RaspberryPi cross development for Java and other JVM languages ( Groovy, Kotlin, ...) using Gradle.
+IntelliJ IDEA cross development targeting RaspberryPi (or other Linux Systems) for Java and other JVM languages ( Groovy, Kotlin, ...) using Gradle.
 This works well for IntelliJ IDEA (community and ultimate), tested on Windows 10 and Linux.
 ### Preparing the Environment